git-learning-game/oh-my-git/README.md

 1. Download the latest version of the [Godot game engine](https://godotengine.org).
 1. Clone this repository.
-1. Run the game – the easiest way to do so is to run `godot main.tscn` from the project directory.
+1. Run the game – the easiest way to do so is to run `godot scenes/main.tscn` from the project directory.
 1. Get a bit familiar with the levels which are currently there.
 1. Take a look into the `levels` directory.
 It's split into chapters, and each level is a file.
 1. Make a copy of an existing level or start writing your own.
 See the documention of the format below.
 Put your level in the `contrib` chapter.